Aldridge-Brownhills: History

 Aldridge-Brownhills constituency was created in 1974 from parts of the former seats of Walsall North and Walsall South.
 It is one of four constituencies covering the Metropolitan Borough of Walsall.
 It covers the north-east and east of the borough.
 It was initially held by the Labour Party at the two 1974 general elections, when the constituency included most of Pheasey, a ward of the same name, then a stronger area for Labour than much of the rest, which was moved into Walsall South in 1983 to account for population expansion in the seat.
 Pheasey was moved back into the constituency for the 2024 general election.

-The constituency has had just three different MPs since its formation in February 1974.
+The constituency has had just three MPs since its formation in February 1974.
 Geoff Edge of the Labour Party served the constituency from February 1974 until 1979, when it was gained by Richard Shepherd of the Conservative Party.
 Shepherd represented the constituency for thirty-six years, even withstanding the 1997 Labour landslide on a below average Conservative-to-Labour swing.
 In 2014, Sir Richard Shepherd announced he would not stand for re-election at the 2015 general election.
 Wendy Morton was selected to replace him as the Conservative candidate and secured the seat with a safe majority of 11,723 votes.
 This was increased over the next two elections and, in 2019, the majority was over 50%.
 Morton held onto the seat in the 2024 Labour landslide, but her majority was drastically reduced to 10.3%.